 Edmonton's Community Energy Transition Strategy is a risk management strategy designed to make Edmonton an energy sustainable city.
 This includes actions that will:

-- Reduce Edmonton's greenhouse gas (GHG) emissions to levels consistent with limiting the long-term rise in the average global temperature to 2 degrees Celsius
+- Reduce Edmonton's greenhouse gas (GHG) emissions to levels consistent with limiting the long-term rise in the average global temperature

 - Increase energy efficiency and energy conservation in all sectors